 As a strategist and operations leader, Misra believes in the importance of being inquisitive and purposeful, “with a hunger to act for something you believe in.

-“I had a lot of opportunities to join tech companies, but I chose insurance because I believe insurance is there for the greater good of the society at large.”Biswa Prakash Misra
+“I had a lot of opportunities to join technology companies, but I chose insurance because I believe the insurance sector is there for the greater good of the society at large.”Biswa Prakash Misra

 He suggests that it is important to assemble people with similar beliefs which is important because “there are lots of people who are smarter than us, but you need people with shared values.
 Then everything becomes around being inquisitive, purposeful, having aptitude, and intentional,” he added.